egodevrjm/character-generator/README.md

    - A unique portrait
    - A character voice speaking their signature quote
 4. Use the "Regenerate" button next to the play button to create new voice variations

+### New Features

+- **🎵 Ambient Sounds**: Click "Ambient Sound" to generate background atmosphere based on the character's location
+- **✏️ Edit Quotes**: Click the edit icon next to the quote to customize what your character says
+- **📊 Multiple Characters**: Save up to 10 characters and switch between them using tabs
+- **📄 Export to PDF**: Create a printable character sheet with all details and space for notes

 ### Example Prompts